 Gary Hume was shortlisted for the Turner Prize in 1996 and was winner of the Jerwood Painting Prize in 1997.
 In 1997, Humes’ work was included in _Brilliant!,_a showcase of work by the Young British Artists, or YBAs, whose movement he has long been associated with.
 The Whitechapel Gallery held a solo exhibition of his work in 1999 and, in 2001, he was elected to the Royal Academy.
 Since becoming a Royal Academician, Gary Hume’s work has been exhibited all over the world, including at Kestnergesellschaft, Hanover and Modern Art Oxford, and, in 2013, Tate Britain presented a focused survey spanning his entire career.
 Since then, Hume has opened exhibitions of new work in New York, London, Berlin, Los Angeles and Seoul.

-Bond Street and the Royal Academy of Arts are extremely proud to be exhibiting Gary Hume’s specially commissioned flags as part of Art in Mayfair, and we look forward to seeing these inspirational pieces in situ above iconic Bond Street from 2 September - 17 October 2021.
+Bond Street and the Royal Academy of Arts are extremely proud to have exhibited Gary Hume’s specially commissioned flags as part of Art in Mayfair 2021.